chanyoungs/gvc-web-app/README.md

 - [ ] Currently, there are multiple instances of profileeditdialogs.
 Fix if unnecessary
 - [ ] Complete the relationships between change of date from PrayersPage and state and props of PrayerListItem
+- [x] 29/08/20 CY - FAB now zooms in and out
 - [x] 14/08/20 CY - Implemented Attendance mode in report page
 - [x] 04/08/20 CY - Fixed positioning of FAB
 - [ ] Styling
   - [ ] Padding and spacing
   - [x] 15/08/20 CY - ~~Issue: There seems to be some sizing problem with Textfield in list in reports page.
-Transitioning from prayer<->attendance causes some unwanted movement throughout the whole page~~ &larr; Solved by adding a "paddingBottom: 0" to TextField InputProps
+Transitioning from prayer<->attendance causes some unwanted movement throughout the whole page~~ &larr; Solved by adding a "paddingBottom: 0" to TextField InputProps.
+UPDATE: Actually, it turns out the problem is using textfield and buttongroup at the same time.
+When using ToggleButtonGroup, the problem disappears
   - [x] 04/08/20 CY - AuthPage new style
   - [x] 01/07/20 CY - Changed Appbar and side drawer to have primary main colour
   - [x] 27/06/20 CY - Removed 'OK' & 'Cancel' on datepicker using variant="inline" and moved datepicker icon to the start